apache/mxnet/docs/tutorials/basic/symbol.md

 ### Modularized Construction for Deep Networks

-Constructing a layer by layer deep network, such as the Google Inception, is painful given the large number of layers.
+Constructing a *deep* network layer by layer, (like the Google Inception network), can be tedious owing to the large number of layers.
 So, for such networks, we often modularize the construction.

-For example, in Google Inception network, we can first define a factory function which chains the convolution, batch normalization and relu activation layers together.
+For example, in Google Inception network, we can first define a factory function which chains the convolution, batch normalization and rectified linear unit (ReLU) activation layers together.

 ```python
 def ConvFactory(data, num_filter, kernel, stride=(1,1), pad=(0, 0),